lindayeung/foodshare/README.md

 # foodshare

-connecting and inspiring culinary creatives and food artists
+Creating a community for culinary creatives and food artists.

 ## Getting Started